MusketeerHD/Bookshelf-API-Dicoding-Back-End/README.md

   </a>
 </p>

-> This is a project submission for the &#34;Belajar Membuat Aplikasi Back-End untuk Pemula&#34; course on Dicoding which consists of building a RESTful API namely bookshelf API using the Hapi framework, Nodemon for automatic server restarting, and Postman for testing.
+> This is a project submission for the &#34;Belajar Membuat Aplikasi Back-End untuk Pemula&#34; course on Dicoding which consists of building a RESTful API namely bookshelf API using the Hapi framework, Nodemon for automatic server restarting, and Postman for testing and also eslint.

 ### 🏠 [Homepage](https://github.com/MusketeerHD/Bookshelf-API-Dicoding-Back-End)